Chilanzi-thirt33n/PROJECT-BALANCE/README.md

 * Enter your dietary restrictions and preferences (if any)
 * Click on the "Generate Diet" button to generate a balanced diet for a week
 * The generated diet can be viewed and saved for future reference using a special code that will be issued.

+# Installation

+* Clone or download the repository
+* Run npm install to install the necessary dependencies
+* Start a local server (e.g. using http-server or live-server) and navigate to the project directory
+* The application should now be running on your local server and accessible via your web browser

 # Contribution